Sarohia94/Project-1-skinfirst/README.md

 ### Accessibility
 The website acheives accessibility with:
 * Semantic HTML
-* Alt attributes on the images
+* Alt attribute on the image
 * Information provided for screen readers where icons are used with no text
 * Colour contrast is checked and sufficient
 * Marking current page as current for screen readers